uias/CocoaBar/README.md

     pod 'CocoaBar'

-Swift 3 support is currently available in version 0.2.0 in beta:
+Swift 2.1 support is available in version 0.1.7 or below:

-    pod 'CocoaBar', '~> 0.2.0-beta'
+    pod 'CocoaBar', '~> 0.1.0'

 And run `pod install`.